crunchysteve/ConductAdapterPlate/README.md

 *	4x	M5 x 40mm  hex head screws for mounting the faceplate, spacers and adapter plate onto head stem.
 (Longer if using thicker material than 3 or 4mm.)
 *	Loktite thread "glue"

+### Notes on old school 2-bolt stem clamps and quill stem systems

+If you're using this system on anything other than a commuter bike, I would not recommend using a 2-bolt stem system.
+If your bike has one of these, replace the stem with a quality 4-bolt system and drill your adapter plate to suit that stem.
+If you decide to try the Merocca suspension stem, popular on eBay at the moment, you will be able to use my drilling pattern for your bracket.
+While the Merocca has a harsh return, it does help iron out the worst of gravel and broken road riding.
+It is worth noting, this suspension stem would be of little use for single track riding, it's no substitute for long travel suspension forks.

+Regarding old school quill stems, they are not suited at all to this modification.
+Many clamp the bars with single bolt spring clamping system, almost none are more than 2 bolt.
+None are suted to bolting up via spacers. *Do not attempt this mod on anything less than an A-Head style steerer clamping system with a 4 bolt bar clamping plate.* Any attempt to mount one of these master cylinder systems on your bike is *entirely your own choice and risk.*

 ### About Giant Conduct Master Cylinders

 View the service manual here...